SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

     (PV > anyBSM(1), anyBSM(2)) , (anyBSM(1) > MET(3),t(4)), (anyBSM(2) > MET(5),t(6))

 where the integers refer to the node indices and are used internally to uniquely define the particles.
-Note that it is assumed that the analysis is insensitive to the spin of the BSM particles and to the quantum numbers of the stop (as long as it decays to a top quark and MET), so the stops are mapped into *generic* BSM |particles| (anyBSM).
+Note that in the example in :numref:`Fig. %s <ULplot>` it is assumed that the analysis is insensitive to the spin of the BSM particles and to the quantum numbers of the stop (as long as it decays to a top quark and MET), so the stops are mapped into *generic* BSM |particles| (anyBSM).
 A list of the database BSM |particles| can be found in the databaseParticles.py file in the database folder.
 Usually a single preliminary result/publication contains several UL maps, hence each UL-type experimental result contains several UL maps, each one constraining